Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 - Hustle Badger

-If you want more information on what a PRD is, how to write one and the principles behind it, then check out our guide here
+If you want more information on what a product requirements document is, how to write one and the principles behind it, then check out our full guide to PRDs here

 1. Figma’s PRD template